Scott Schebler

-Scott Anthony Schebler (born October 6, 1990) is an American professional baseball outfielder who is currently a free agent.
-Scott grew up in Shueyville, Iowa and attended Prairie High School in Cedar Rapids.
-He previously played in Major League Baseball (MLB) for the Los Angeles Dodgers, Cincinnati Reds, Atlanta Braves, and Los Angeles Angels.
+Scott Anthony Schebler (born October 6, 1990) is an American former professional baseball outfielder.
+He played in Major League Baseball (MLB) for the Los Angeles Dodgers, Cincinnati Reds, Atlanta Braves, and Los Angeles Angels.

 Amateur career

-Born and raised in Shueyville, Iowa, Schebler attended Cedar Rapids Prairie High School.
+Raised in Shueyville, Iowa, Schebler attended Prairie High School in Cedar Rapids.
 Growing up, Schebler was a fan of the St. Louis Cardinals.
-At Cedar Rapids Prairie, Schebler was a five-sport athlete in baseball, football, basketball, soccer, and track & field.
+In high school, Schebler was a five-sport athlete, playing baseball, football, basketball, soccer, and track & field.
 Schebler later attended Des Moines Area Community College in Boone, Iowa.

 Professional career

 Los Angeles Dodgers

 Schebler was drafted by the Los Angeles Dodgers in the 26th round of the 2010 MLB Draft out of Des Moines Area Community College.
 He began his career with five games for the Arizona League Dodgers in 2010.
-In 2011 with the Ogden Raptors of the Pioneer Baseball League, he hit .285 in 70 games with 12 home runs and 58 RBI and in 2012 with the Great Lakes Loons of the Midwest League, he hit .312 with 6 homers and 67 RBI in 137 games.
+In 2011 with the Ogden Raptors of the Pioneer Baseball League, he hit .285 in 70 games with 12 home runs and 58 RBI, and in 2012 with the Great Lakes Loons of the Midwest League, he hit .312 with 6 homers and 67 RBI in 137 games.

 Schebler had a breakthrough season in 2013 with the Rancho Cucamonga Quakes of the California League.
 In 125 games, he hit .296 with 27 home runs and 91 RBI to lead the entire Dodgers farm system in both homers and RBI.
 He was selected as a post-season California League All-Star and the Dodgers minor league player of the year.
-He was promoted to the AA Chattanooga Lookouts for 2014 and was selected to the mid-season Southern League All-Star Game.
+He was promoted to the Double-A Chattanooga Lookouts for 2014 and was selected to the mid-season Southern League All-Star Game.
 He was also selected as a post-season All-Star as he hit .280 with 28 homers and 73 RBI in 135 games.
 After the season, he played with the Glendale Desert Dogs in the Arizona Fall League and was selected to the AFL Top Prospects List.

-On November 20, 2014, Schebler was added to the Dodgers 40-man roster in order to protect him from the Rule 5 Draft and he was assigned to the AAA Oklahoma City Dodgers to start the 2015 season.
+On November 20, 2014, Schebler was added to the Dodgers 40-man roster to protect him from the Rule 5 Draft, and he was assigned to the AAA Oklahoma City Dodgers to start the 2015 season.

 Schebler was called up to the majors by the Dodgers on June 5, 2015.
-He recorded his first big league hit on a single to left field on the first pitch he faced against Carlos Martínez of the St. Louis Cardinals.
-He was optioned back to the minors the next day.
+He recorded his first big league hit on a single to left field on the first pitch he saw from Carlos Martínez of the St. Louis Cardinals.
+He was optioned back to Oklahoma City the next day.
 He completed the minor league season by hitting .241 in 121 games with 13 homers and 51 RBI for Oklahoma City and rejoined the Dodgers when rosters were expanded in September.
 He hit his first major league home run off of James Shields of the San Diego Padres on September 4, 2015.
-In 19 games, he hit .250 with three homers and four RBI.
+In 19 games with the dodgers, he hit .250 with three homers and four RBI.